mamun2519/workshop/react-design-patterns/readme.md

 4. **Dynamic content rendering:** When the content or structure needs to be dynamic and controlled from outside the component.

 ## Function as Children Prop Pattern

+The Function as Children Prop (also known as Render Props with children) pattern in React allows passing a function as the children prop to a component.
+This function receives data or state from the component and returns JSX, making the component flexible and reusable.